NeoUCF/MinotaurProblems/README.md

 The Efficiency of the program is expected to be O(n) time since the program ends when all n guests have viewed the vase.
 When a guest is ready to acquire a permit, the guest will then be placed in a queue waiting for their turn.
 Emperically, it was also viewed from the number of iterations that the solution ran around 2n iterations before ending, so the runtime is O(n).

 After running many tests, it was found that:
 - The average time for 10 guests was 17 milliseconds.
+(On Eustis, 8 milliseconds)
 - The average time for 100 guests was 130 milliseconds.
+(On Eustis, 100 milliseconds)
 - The average time for 1000 guests was 1200 milliseconds.
+(Can't test on Eustis since I think they limit max number of threads)

+Using semaphores for this was great.
+Once the guest in the vase room releases their permit, the next guest at the head of the queue immediately goes in while the other guests in queue continue to wait for their turn.

 ## Problem 1: Minotaur’s Birthday Party (50 points)